Manipulation and readout of spin states of a single-molecule magnet by a spin-polarized current

-In this work, we study the influences of the SMM's ground eigenstates on the switching time and the readout time, and discuss how to manipulate and read out the SMM's spin states of stored information.
-It is numerically demonstrated that the minimum switching time, which is strongly affected by the tunneling strength of and the asymmetry of SMM-electrode coupling, can be observed when the energy eigenvalues of the SMM's two singly-occupied eigenstates approach that of the empty- or doubly-occupied ones.
-Furthermore, in the cases of the empty-occupied and doubly-occupied ground eigenstates, the two effective readout schemes of the SMM's spin state of stored information are proposed by turning off the external bias voltage for just several nanoseconds.
-The corresponding readout times of the SMM's spin states are of the order of nanoseconds.
+In this work, we study the influences of the SMM's ground eigenstates on the switching time and the readout time, and discuss how to manipulate and read out the SMM's two spin-state of stored information.
+It is numerically demonstrated that the minimum switching time, which is strongly affected by the tunneling strength of and the asymmetry of SMM-electrode coupling, can be observed when the energy eigenvalues of the SMM's two singly-occupied eigenstates approach that of the unoccupied or doubly-occupied ones.
+In particular, in the cases of the unoccupied and doubly-occupied ground eigenstates, the effective readout scheme of the SMM's two spin-state of stored information is proposed by turning off the external bias voltage.
+The corresponding readout time of the SMM's two spin-state of stored information is of the order of nanoseconds.
 These results suggest the feasibility of an individual SMM as single-molecule memory device.